List of Marvel Comics characters: M: Mortis

+Mortis (Lois London) is a supervillain appearing in Marvel Comics.
+Lois London was first introduced in Dazzler (Vol. 1) #21 (July, 1982) and was created by Danny Fingeroth and Frank Springer.
+Lois is the half-sister of the superhero Dazzler and a mutant with the ability to disintegrate inorganic matter and cause living things to die.

+Lois London was born Lois Brown to Katherine Blaire and Nick Brown.
+Her mother would change both their names and leave Nick due to his abusive behavior.
+She later found out about her half-sister Alison, and meet with her and quickly bond.
+When Lois' own mutation killed a man attempting to assault her, she turned to Alison and they both decided to leave and travel the road.
+They were tailed and blackmailed by an agent of Lois' father, who attempted to get Lois to kill Nick, who was now a wealthy man.
+When this plan was foiled, Alison and Lois stayed with Nick.

+Nick would later put Alison in danger to generate publicity for her career, causing her to leave Lois behind with her abusive father.
+In an attack on Lois, her power would emerge again, killing him.
+Selene comforted Lois in this moment and recruited her to her Inner Circle, taking the name Mortis.
+During the events of Necrosha, Mortis killed Diamond Lil and confront her sister, only to realize their powers had no effect on each other.
+After Selene's defeat and her being wounded by Wolfsbane, Blink teleported Mortis away.
+Mortis would return to attack Dazzler, but was defeated and placed into a psychic coma by Psylocke to rehabilitate her.

+Mooseterio

+Mooseterio is an anthropomorphic moose and animal version of Mysterio.

 Moses Magnum

-Moses Magnum is a fictional supervillain first appeared in Giant-Size Spider-Man #4 (April 1975), and was created by Gerry Conway and Ross Andru.
+Moses Magnum is a character appearing in American comic books published by Marvel Comics.
+A supervillain who first appeared in Giant-Size Spider-Man #4 (April 1975), he was created by Gerry Conway and Ross Andru.
 He is an arms dealer and terrorist.

 Magnum was born in Ethiopia, but sided with Benito Mussolini's occupying army against his own people.
 Magnum later became a naturalized American citizen.
 He became president of the Deterrence Research Corporation (DRC), the world's foremost independent weapons manufacturing firm.
 As an arms expert, Magnum battled Spider-Man and the Punisher.
 Magnum surprisingly survived after the Punisher exposed him to chemical weapons.
 Then, he seemingly fell to his death after a battle with Luke Cage.
 However, Magnum was rescued by Apocalypse and granted superhuman powers which Magnum dubbed his "Magnum Force".
 His powers included superhuman strength and geologically based powers to cause earthquakes and sense disruptions in the Earth.

 Magnum next threatened to create earthquakes to sink Japan unless he was named the nation's ruler.
 His plan was foiled by an assault by the X-Men and Sunfire on Magnum's Kuril Islands headquarters.
 Banshee disrupted Magnum's earthquake beam, but suffered a long-term loss of his own sonic powers in the process.